Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 (ii) Let us discuss briefly the features of the resulting hydrodynamics.
-The hydrodynamic equations are now given by Eqs.\ (\ref{Ga}), (\ref{Gb}), and (\ref{Gc}), where $\sigma$ is replaced with $\sigma_{\rm nl}$ (\ref{R}).
-First, the correction concerns the nonlinear regime, and thus the linearized form of new equations coincides with the linearized Navier--Stokes equations.
-Second, the solution (\ref{viscosity}) for the Maxwellian molecules and the result of approximation (\ref{approximation}) for other models suggests that the modified viscosity $\mu R$ gives a vanishing contribution in the limit of very high values of the average velocity.
+The hydrodynamic equations are now given by (\ref{Ga}), (\ref{Gb}), and (\ref{Gc}), where $\sigma$ is replaced by $\sigma_{\rm nl}$ (\ref{R}).
+First, the correction concerns the nonlinear regime, and, thus, the linearized form of the new equations coincides with the linearized Navier--Stokes equations.
+Second, the solution (\ref{viscosity}) for Maxwell molecules and the result of the approximation (\ref{approximation}) for other models suggest that the modified viscosity $\mu R$ gives a vanishing contribution in the limit of very high values of the average velocity.
 This feature seems to be of no surprise: if the average velocity is very high in comparison to other characteristic velocities (in our case, to the heat velocity), no mechanisms of momentum transfer are relevant except for the transfer with the stream.
-However, a cautious remark is in order since the original "kinetic" description are Grad equations (\ref{Gradnl}) and not the Boltzmann equation.
+However, a cautious remark is in order since the original ``kinetic" description are Grad's equations (\ref{Gradnl}) and not the Boltzmann equation.

-(iii) The invariance equation (\ref{invariance}) defines the relevant physical solution to the viscosity factor for all values of $g$, and demonstrates an interesting phase-space behavior similar to those of finite-dimensional dynamical systems.
+(iii) The invariance equation (\ref{AnnPhysinvariance}) defines the relevant physical solution to the viscosity factor for all values of $g$, and demonstrates an interesting phase-space behavior similar to those of finite-dimensional dynamical systems.